 Take a few minutes to watch the Age-Friendly Communities in Florida video to learn more about what an Age-Friendly Community can offer.

 When it comes to transportation in an Age-Friendly Community, you should consider how well a community’s features and services rank in these four areas:

-Provides design features that support safety, access, and mobility.
-Well-lit, hazard-free sidewalks and paths are essential to encourage walking, an active lifestyle, and to minimize the risk of slips and falls.
-A high degree of connectivity boosts social interaction and walking.
+An age-friendly community provides design features that support safety, access, and mobility.
+They contain well-lit, hazard-free sidewalks and paths, which are essential to encourage walking and biking, an active lifestyle, and minimize the risk of slips and falls.
+It offers a high degree of connectivity to help boost social interaction and active transportation.

-Encourages participation by providing a range of accessible and affordable activities, employment, and lifelong learning.
-Offers an adequate range of community, health, and home support services.
+An age-friendly community encourages participation by providing access to a range of affordable activities, employment, and lifelong learning.
+It also offers an adequate range of community, health, and home support services.